RuiyuZhu/PoolFramework/readme.md

 # Underlying Protocol
 Clone the two repositories and put them under the same dictionary, for example:
-Pool
-|-JIMU
-|-PoolFrameWork
+Pool/JIMU
+Pool/PoolFrameWork

 # How to run the code:
-1. Go to Pool/JIMU/src/, and change "localhost" in line 19 to the address to the IP address of the garbler.
+1. Go to Pool/JIMU/src/client, and change "localhost" in line 19 to the address to the IP address of the garbler.
 (Skip this step if tested on localhost).

 2. Go to Pool/PoolFrameWork/, and run: